Bobby Cruise: Ring of Honor (2003–present)

 He joined Ring of Honor in 2003, assuming the role of Steve Corino's personal ring announcer.
-He later became the promotions made announcer.
+He later became the promotion's main announcer.
 In 2018, Cruise also served as ring announcer at All In.

-When Tony Khan purchased the company in 2022, Cruise remained as the announcer, making his PPV return at Supercard of Honor XV.
+When Tony Khan purchased the company in 2022, Cruise remained the announcer, making his PPV return at Supercard of Honor XV.

 All Elite Wrestling (2022–present)

 Tony Khan announced AEW's purchase of Ring of Honor on March 2, 2022.
-During the year various Ring of Honor Championships were defended on AEW Dynamite and AEW Rampage, with Cruise being the ring announcer.
+During the year, various Ring of Honor Championships were defended on AEW Dynamite and AEW Rampage, with Cruise being the ring announcer.
 On April 6, 2022, Cruise made his AEW Dynamite debut, announcing a match between FTR and The Young Bucks.

 Starting in April 2024, Cruise became the ring announcer for Collision after previous announcer Dasha Gonzalez quietly left that position.